MECLA Identifies Innovation Areas for Low Embodied Concrete

 14 December 2021

 SmartCrete CRC is proud to be a member of MECLA (Materials and Embodied Carbon Leaders’ Alliance) a collaboration of government and industry partners across different parts of the construction and building industry supply chain.
-Born out of a modest grant from the NSW government as part of their Low Embodied Building Materials program and with support from WWF-Australia, MECLA aims to accelerate the uptake of low carbon upfront or embodied carbon aligning to the Paris Agreement and principles of the circular economy.
+Born out of a modest grant from the NSW government as part of its Low Embodied Building Materials program and with support from WWF-Australia, MECLA aims to accelerate the uptake of low embodied carbon materials aligning with the Paris Agreement and principles of the circular economy.

 SmartCrete CRC participates in the working group 5b, which was created to brainstorm opportunities to reduce the embodied carbon in cement and concrete.
-In order to explore their views and objectives on innovation towards climate change in Australia, we spoke to Hudson Worley, Chair of MECLA.
+In order to explore MECLA’s views and objectives on innovation towards climate change in Australia, we spoke to MECLA Chair Hudson Worsley.

 What are your main objectives and how do you plan to achieve these?